-YEHOSHUA – JESUS
+YEHOSHUA – Jesus

 The second passage is also from Acts, and it is found in chapter 9, verses 1-6.
 Here we read,

 “Now Paul, still breathing threats and murder against the disciples of the Master, went to the high priest, and asked for letters from him to the synagogues at Damascus, so that if he found any belonging to The Way, both men and women, he might bring them bound to Jerusalem.
-And it came to pass that as he journeyed, he was approaching Damascus, and suddenly a light from heaven flashed around him; and he fell to the ground, and heard a voice saying to him, “Paul, Paul, why are you persecuting me?”
-And he said, “Who art Thou, Master?”
-And He said, “I am _________ whom you are persecuting, but rise, and enter the city, and it shall be told you what you must do” (ENB).
-Whenever I read or consider Acts 9:1-6, I have always asked, “What was the NAME You gave him, Master?”

 In reading my “About the Author” page, you already know the importance I place on properly pronouncing names.
 In that knowledge, then, you can understand how this passage might impact me.
 I wanted to hear exactly what Paul heard that day, so that I could repeat it properly and announce it without error.
 And the importance of all this grew in light of the fact that salvation is based upon His Name (Acts 4:12)!

-Finally, thanks to a very persistent sister (Angela), who forced me to reconsider a number of my thoughts, and pointed me toward other writings of substance that added to my understanding, I found enough very, very old data, to substantiate the fullness of the Messiah’s Exalted Name.
-He is YEHOSHUA, and His name means, YEHOWAH’S DELIVERER!
+With the assistance of a very persistent sister (Angela), who forced me to reconsider a number of my thoughts, and pointed me toward other writings of substance, I discovered enough very, very old data, that substantiated the fullness of the Messiah’s Exalted Name.

-In proclaiming His Name throughout the synagogues, and whenever or wherever He taught, He was openly proclaiming Himself to be the Messiah, and that is the primary reason that He was hated so fervently.
-In the fullness of His Name though, He fulfilled every prophetic Word spoken of Himself, because He Came in the Father’s Name, and proclaimed the fullness of YEHOWAH to mankind.
+He was hated, therefore, because of His Name!
+In the fullness of His Name however, He fulfilled every prophetic Word spoken of Himself!
+He Came in the Father’s Name, proclaiming the fullness of YEHOWAH to all mankind.